 And if you’re here, chances are pretty good that you’re currently on the market for a new pair of headphones to use with your TV (or computer, or tablet, etc.).
 But not all headphones are created equal, and they certainly don’t work the same way as one another.

-One important factor most people tend to overlook when purchasing new headphones is connecting to their devices.
+One important factor most people tend to overlook when purchasing new headphones is connecting to their wireless devices.
 And while the majority of people probably opt for simply wired headphones, there are several reasons why wireless may be a much better choice.

 To help you decide whether or not you should go with wireless range, we’ve created a comprehensive guide covering everything from audio quality to set up and ease of use.